 Contact your provider right away if you have:

 - Fever or chills

 - Blood or pus in your urine

 Also contact if:

 - Your bladder does not feel completely empty after you urinate.

 - You take medicines that may cause urinary problems.
 These may include diuretics, antihistamines, antidepressants, or sedatives.
-DO NOT stop or change your medicines without first talking to your doctor.
+Do not stop or change your medicines without first talking to your provider.

-- You have taken tried self-care steps and your symptoms have not gotten better.
+- You have taken self-care steps and your symptoms have not gotten better.

 BPH - self-care; Benign prostatic hypertrophy - self-care; Benign prostatic hyperplasia - self-care